woolfel/tfmodel-object-detection/README.md

 Test the model
 ===========

 There's two scripts for testing the retrained model.
+You will need the frozen graph saved in your training directory.

 test.py - loads the frozen model and runs inference on a test image test_multiple_runs.py - runs inference 10 times and prints the average run time

+python test.py --pipeline_config_path=./models/faster_rcnn_resnet101.config --image=./data/images/image00.jpg --frozengraph=./frozen_resnet101_graph.pb

 Example from the test
 ===========